Doctor of Philosophy in Mechanical Engineering

-The Doctor of Philosophy in Mechanical Engineering (Ph.D.M.E.) is designed for students who are interested in engineering careers that require education beyond the Master of Science degree.
+The Doctor of Philosophy in mechanical engineering (Ph.D.) is designed for students who are interested in engineering careers that require education beyond the Master of Science degree.
 Examples of those include engineers performing industrial research, research at national laboratories, or careers in engineering academics.

-All applicants accepted into the Mechanical Engineering (ME) doctoral program must have received a Bachelor of Science and a Master of Science degree in mechanical engineering or closely related fields.
+All applicants accepted into the Mechanical Engineering (ME) doctoral program must have received a Bachelor of Science degree in mechanical engineering or closely related fields.
 The GRE exam is required of all applicants.

-The program requirements include a minimum of seventy-eight (78) semester hours of approved coursework and research hours beyond the bachelor’s degree.
+The program requirements include a minimum of seventy-six (76) semester hours of approved course work and research hours.
+A maximum of twenty-four (24) semester hours of approved graduate coursework from a master’s in Mechanical Engineering or closely related field may be transferred to the Ph.D. program.
 Broad latitude is granted in the selection of courses, but all courses must be approved by the student’s graduate committee.
-The semester hours must meet the following criteria:
+The semester hours for the Ph.D. must meet the following criteria:

 **Engineering is a values-based discipline that benefits from Christian worldview and faith perspectives.
 Therefore, students are required to take select supportive course in areas that touch on these perspectives.
 Among the courses accepted for this requirement are one-credit-hour seminars taught by ME faculty on Research Ethics, or on Technology and Society.